-There will be no overall increase in workers' compensation rates for 2013.
-This is the second year in a row that L&I has held overall rates flat.
+There will be a 2.7% overall increase in workers' compensation rates for 2014.
+This is the first base rate increase in three years.
 Individual employers may see their rates go up or down, depending on their recent claims history and changes in the frequency and cost of claims in their industry.
-You will receive a notice from the Department of Labor and Industries indicating your composite rate for 2013.
+You will receive a notice from the Department of Labor and Industries indicating your composite rate for 2014.
 This composite rate also includes amounts for Medical Aid and Supplement Pension Assessment.